-Under the Israeli Companies Law, the Audit Committee must consist of at least three directors who meet certain independence criteria and must include all of the Company's external directors.
-The Chair of the Audit Committee is required to be an external director.
+Under the Israeli Companies Law, the Audit Committee must consist of at least three directors who meet certain independence criteria and include all of the Company's external directors, who are required to be independent directors.
+The Chairman of the Audit Committee is required to be an external director.
 In addition to meeting the requirements of Israeli law, our Audit and Accounting Committee also complies with the requirements applicable to U.S. companies that are listed on the NYSE and with SEC rules.
 All members of our Audit and Accounting Committee are also independent directors as such term is defined in SEC rules and the NYSE listing requirements.
 Our Board of Directors has determined that all of the members of the Audit and Accounting Committee are financially literate as provided in the NYSE rules.